MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

     - best_features: Sequential Feature Selection and Random method to find ideal feature subsets.

   - #### Balanced_folds: Code to create fold distributions and files showing the created distributions for the PC-GITA and EWA-DB databases.
-- #### Generated_results: Plots or images generated through other code will be saved here.
 - #### Images: Folder with images showing results that are used in the report for the project.
 - #### Excell Features: Features extracted from EWA-DB and PC-GITA.
 - #### Excell Results: All results obtained for this project are used in the report.